jeremyheiler/xenopath/README.md

 Clojure interface to the JDK's built-in XPath and DOM packages.
 The advantage is that it allows you to operate on sequences and maps instead of DOM collection objects.
-The disadvantage is that you're still working with a stateful DOM.
+The disadvantage is that you're still working with a stateful DOM, so tread carefully.

 ## Installation